Boeing jet deliveries sink to just four in May

 By Eric M. Johnson and Rachit Vats

-June 9 (Reuters) - Boeing Co BA.N deliveries worsened even further in May compared to April as the coronavirus pandemic's crushing impact on airlines added to a year of crisis following the grounding of its 737 MAX planes, company data showed on Tuesday.
+June 9 (Reuters) - Boeing Co BA.N deliveries slowed even further in May from April as the coronavirus pandemic's crushing impact on airlines added to a year of crisis following the grounding of its 737 MAX planes, company data showed on Tuesday.

 Deliveries are financially important to planemakers because airlines pay most of the purchase price when they actually receive the plane.